-Neville was the founding executive director of the Southern Africa Trust, an independent regional funding agency that supports deeper and wider policy engagement between governments and non-state actors to overcome poverty in Southern Africa.
-He is the chairperson of the Open Society Initiative for Southern Africa (OSISA), the chairperson of the Open Society Foundations’ Africa regional advisory committee, a member of the Africa Policy Advisory Board of Bono’s ONE campaign, a trustee of the International NGO Training and Research Centre (INTRAC), and a senior fellow of the Synergos Institute.
-He was a member of the founding steering committee of the African Grantmakers’ Network (AGN).
-He previously worked at Oxfam as its southern Africa regional media and advocacy coordinator and at the Southern African Catholic Bishops’ Conference (SACBC), where he was its secretary for economic justice and later coordinator of its Justice and Peace Department, and helped to establish its South African parliamentary liaison office and its associate agency the Denis Hurley Institute for International Solidarity and Peacebuilding.
+Neville was the founding executive director of the Southern Africa Trust, an independent regional funding agency that supports policy engagement between governments and non-state actors to overcome poverty in Southern Africa.
+He is a member of Global Citizen’s global policy committee, a member of the Africa policy advisory board of Bono’s ONE campaign, a senior fellow of the Synergos Institute, and the chairperson of a few community shareholding trusts linked to solar and wind renewable energy plants in South Africa.
+He was a member of the founding steering committee of the African Grantmakers’ Network (AGN), the chairperson of the Open Society Initiative for Southern Africa (OSISA), the chairperson of the Open Society Foundations’ Africa advisory committee, a trustee of the International NGO Training and Research Centre (INTRAC), and previously worked at Oxfam in media and advocacy and at the Southern African Catholic Bishops’ Conference (SACBC) coordinating social and economic justice programs.

-Shakes was the executive special projects and campaigns officer at the Southern Africa Trust.
-He previously worked independently as a brand and change management consultant.
-Prior to that he worked as an events project manager in a private project management agency, a training coordinator at the University of Witwatersrand, and project management in agencies of the South African government.
-He has completed an advanced management programme at the Wits Business School, and has done several courses in financial management and auditing, event management and change management.
-Shakes has a background in television broadcasting as a child media personality and is a well known persona in social networks in South Africa.
+Shekeshe previously held the position of the Other Foundation’s public engagement manager.
+He previously worked as executive assistant for special projects and campaigns at the Southern Africa Trust, as an events manager in a project management agency, a training coordinator at the University of the Witwatersrand, and on project management in agencies of the South African government.
+Shekeshe has completed an advanced management programme at Wits University’s business school and has completed several other programmes in financial management and auditing, event management and change management.

 Thapelo Sekoma Personal Assistant to the Chief Executive Officer